venkat-siddarth/weather-bot/README.md

 # weather-bot
 <strong>BOT LINK:</strong><a href="https://discord.com/api/oauth2/authorize?client_id=893536524682035200&permissions=534723947584&scope=bot">WEATHER BOT</a>
 ## This is a discord bot which gives the live weather information of specified place
-## Note: This bot is deployed on a free tier server.If you face any issues,please wait for few days to resolve the issue

 <table>
 <thead>
 <th>Commands</th>